Constantine (TV series): Critical response

 The review aggregator website Rotten Tomatoes reported a 72% critic approval rating with an average rating of 6.2/10 based on 46 reviews.
 The website's consensus reads, "Constantine's creepy atmosphere, high-stakes action, and splendid special effects combine with a welcome touch of humor to overcome narrative flaws and present a version of the title character that's close to his comics counterpart".
 Metacritic, which uses a weighted average, assigned a score of 53 out of 100 based on 25 reviews, indicating "mixed or average reviews".

 Kylie Peters of Den of Geek, reviewing the pilot episode, said "Constantine is worth sticking around for.
 It may not have achieved greatness yet, but it's not half bad either".
 Matt Fowler of IGN gave the pilot episode "Non Est Asylum" a 7.5/10, praising Matt Ryan's performance as Constantine saying that the episode is a good set up for the series, but criticized the pacing.
 Reviewing the entire season, Fowler again praised Ryan's performance, described the season as engaging, and praised the adaptations of arcs from the comics ("A Feast of Friends", "The Saint of Last Resorts" and "Waiting for the Man"), but criticized the episode shifting and team members randomly disappearing.
 Ultimately, Fowler called the season uneven and awarded it a 7.2/10.
-Jonathan Bernstein of The Telegraph gave the pilot episode 2 stars out of 5, calling it "an endurance test".
+Jonathan Bernstein of The Daily Telegraph gave the pilot episode 2 stars out of 5, calling it "an endurance test".
 He criticized Lucy Griffiths performance, saying that "unless she was being bribed to kill the show stone dead like an old-time boxer paid to take a fall, there's no way she could have been worse in the part", but praised Ryan, saying that he "brought a certain gravelly charm to the role".